Texas Senate Bill 20: Impact

-Prior to the law's enactment, it was reported in CBR that on August 30th, JAST USA, a publisher of English-language versions of Japanese video games, specifically bishōjo games, dating sims, visual novels and Japanese RPGs, and J18 Publishing, the manga subdivision, were banned from the San Japan convention, on the convention's second day.
+Prior to the law's enactment, it was reported in CBR that on August 30, 2025, JAST USA, a publisher of English-language versions of Japanese video games, specifically bishōjo games, dating sims, visual novels and Japanese RPGs, and J18 Publishing, the manga subdivision, were banned from the San Japan convention, on the convention's second day.
 Their products were said to be "too provocative" for the new "legal climate" in Texas.
 The official accounts of J18 Publishing and JAST USA confirmed this report, asserting that their literature was "too incisive" for Texas, ahead of "the anti-anime SB20 law going into effect on Monday."
 Jack Morgan of Texas Public Radio, at the convention, said there was a happy mood, but "chill in the air" because of the law, with mixed feelings of participants toward the new legislation.

-On September 9th, ValleyCentral reported that early issues of Dragon Ball Z had been pulled from the shelves of Kaboom Comics in Weslaco, Texas, by story manager Andrew Balderas because one of the protagonists, Goku, had been "shown naked as a child".
+On September 9, 2025, ValleyCentral reported that early issues of Dragon Ball had been pulled from the shelves of Kaboom Comics in Weslaco, Texas, by story manager Andrew Balderas because one of the protagonists, Goku, had been "shown naked as a child".
 Balderas told the publication that while this nudity was rare and done for "comedic effect," he was removing the issues as a precautionary action, and said he would remain vigilant about "what products are available and what materials customers request."